LeelaChessZero/lczero-training/README.md

 Note that the large expansion ratios of 4x in the models I report here are not as useful in larger models.
 A 1536dff outperforms a 4096dff at 10x 8h/1024.

 The main improvement is smolgen, which adds 2% policy accuracy to a 10x 8h/384/512dff model.
-The other two are the square relu activation function and the depthwise process.
+The other is the sqrrelu process.
 Altogether, these improvements should allow a model to play as if 4 times larger than the baseline.

-## Square relu

-The square relu activation (max(0, x)^2) has achieved great success in NLP and adds 0.5% pol acc to a 10x 8h/384/512dff model at negligible latency increase.
+I've also allowed for the model to train with sparsity so that we can increase throughput on the Ada and Hopper generations of Nvidia GPUs.

-## Depthwise process
+## Sqrrelu process

-The depthwise process layer is a dense layer followed by what is functionally a depthwise convolution.
-It adds around 1% pol acc to a 10x 8h/384/512dff with smolgen/sqrrelu for ~20% latency.
+The sqrrelu process layer applies a dense layer then a square relu nonlinearity.
+It adds around 0.6% pol acc to a 10x 8h/384/512dff with smolgen/sqrrelu for ~10% latency.
 This should be well worth the latency cost.

 ## Smolgen